nzjc/nzjc.github.io/_posts/2014-05-21-unblock-us-and-mikrotik-rb2011uas-2hnd-in.md

 It should have a few hundred entries after a minute or so of cruising around the internet.

-The final (and crucial) step, is to disable &#8216;Peer DNS&#8217; on your WAN interface.
+The final (and crucial) step, is to disable 'Peer DNS' on your WAN interface.
 I did this by disabling the option on my pppoe-out1 interface

 <pre>/interface pppoe-client
 use-peer-dns=no